PrintNinja - online printing made easy for creators

 - Pound is the weight of 500 parent sheets of a particular type of paper and is generally used for describing text or offset stock.
 To learn more about parent sheets, visit our paper and cardstock guide.

-- Point is a term most commonly used to describe cover stock and card stock.
+- Point is a term most commonly used to describe cover stock, board stock, and card stock.
 One point is equal to 1/1000 (.001) inches.
 For example, a 10pt. cover stock will measure 0.010 inches thick.

 Text (offset) vs. Cover Stock